Kenza-AI/sagify/docs/index.md

     sagify init

-Type in `deep-learning-addition` for SageMaker app name and make sure to choose your preferred Python version, AWS profile and region.
+Type in `src` for root directory, `deep-learning-addition` for SageMaker app name and make sure to choose your preferred Python version, AWS profile and region.

 A module called `sagify` is created under the directory you provided.
 The structure is: